brixt01/alien-attack/README.md

 # alien-attack
 This is my first every game written in Python, using the PyGame module.
-This project taugth me a lot about object oriented programming, and just how useful it can be.
+This project has taught me a lot about object oriented programming, and just how useful it can be.

 ## How to play